geeknik/my-awesome-stars/topics.md

 - [flameshot-org/flameshot](https://github.com/flameshot-org/flameshot) - Powerful yet simple to use screenshot software :desktop_computer: :camera_flash:
 - [projectdiscovery/naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with a focus on reliability and simplicity.
 Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
 - [projectdiscovery/cloudlist](https://github.com/projectdiscovery/cloudlist) - Cloudlist is a tool for listing Assets from multiple Cloud Providers.
-- [esphome/esphome](https://github.com/esphome/esphome) - ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.
 - [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customizable vulnerability scanner based on simple YAML based DSL.
 - [iv-org/invidious](https://github.com/iv-org/invidious) - Invidious is an alternative front-end to YouTube
 - [ruffle-rs/ruffle](https://github.com/ruffle-rs/ruffle) - A Flash Player emulator written in Rust